MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 3 - Implement the SysExtensionSerializer framework.md

     -   Select **Extensions \> Dynamics 365 \> Model Management \> Create
         Model**
-    >   If 'Feedback on Finance and Operations(Dynamics 365)' screen pops up, click on 'Not Now'.
+    >   If 'Feedback on Finance and Operations(Dynamics 365)' screen pops up, select 'Not Now'.
     -   On Create model:

         1. For Add parameters, enter these values and then select **Next**: